jharris711/clerk-supa/README.md

 ## A super-basic todo app to get acquainted with Clerk and Supabase in Next.js.

-An updated version of [this tutorial](https://clerk.com/blog/nextjs-supabase-todos-with-multifactor-authentication)
+An updated version of <a href="https://clerk.com/blog/nextjs-supabase-todos-with-multifactor-authentication" target="_blank">this tutorial</a>

 ### To run the app: